Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: The contribution of EELGs to cosmic reionization

 \subsection{The escape of \lya~photons}

 \lya~emission is considered one of the key proxy for LyC escape.
-At low and intermediate-$z$, several \lya~properties (like its EW or the separation between blue and red peaks) correlate with LyC leakage, albeit with significant scatter \citep{Marchi2017,Izotov2020,Flury2022}.
-In Fig. \ref{fig:ewo3_ewlya} we show the relation between EW(\oiiihb) and EW(\lya).
-For this figure, we considered the subsample of LAEs (circle symbols) and the non-LAEs subsample with upper limits (triangle symbols).
+At low and intermediate-$z$, several \lya~properties (like its EW or the separation between blue and red peaks) correlate with LyC leakage, albeit with significant scatter \citep{Marchi2017,Izotov2020,Flury2022}. {In this section, we investigate the \lya~properties in the sample of EELGs to assess whether they are consistent with the modest inferred \flyc~for these galaxies.
+First, we focus on the EW(\lya).} In Fig. \ref{fig:ewo3_ewlya} we show the relation between EW(\oiiihb) and EW(\lya).
+For this figure, we considered the subsample of LAEs ({red squares}) and the non-LAEs subsample with upper limits ({white} triangles).
 In the subsample of LAEs, EW(\lya) ranges from 21 to 300~\r{A}, with a median value of 50~\r{A}.
 A subsample of EELGs show high EW(\lya)\,$\gtrsim100$\r{A} (24\% of the subsample of LAEs).

 We compared our results with previous works at $z=2.1-3.4$ \citep[][]{Tang2024}, and we find that our sample of LAEs follows the trend of increasing EW(\lya) with increasing EW(\oiiihb), showing a moderate correlation ($\rho=0.62$, $p=7\times10^{-8}$) when including the sample at intermediate-$z$.
 Our sample covers the region of more extreme EW(\oiiihb) and consequently higher EW(\lya) compared to LAEs at intermediate-$z$ \citep{Tang2024}.
 This increasing trend is also observed in low-$z$ LyC leakers.
-We note, however, that \lya~emission is not detected in all EELGs of the sample, with only 18\% classified as LAEs.
+However, we note that \lya~emission is not detected in all EELGs of the sample, with only 18\% classified as LAEs. {This indicates that a high EW(\oiiihb) does not necessarily imply a high EW(\lya), which is consistent with a diversity in the properties of EELGs that facilitate the escape of \lya~photons.
+This supports a mixed population of weak and strong LyC leakers, since the escape fraction of \lya~ photons (\flya) has been shown to correlate with \flyc~as both processes are facilitated by low neutral hydrogen column densities and porous ISM geometries \citep[e.g.,][]{Verhamme2015,Begley2024vandels}.}